-- Name of the person accused (respondent). - Name of the person filing the complaint. - The specific acts alleged to constitute thea violation of Section 4 of this code, the Code of Ethics and when they said actions occurred. - Whether or not these allegations have been presented to other administrative or judicial authorities.
+- Name of the person accused (respondent).

+- Name of the person filing the complaint.

+- The specific acts alleged to constitute the violation of Section 4 of this code, and when they occurred.

+• Whether or not these allegations have been presented to other administrative or judicial authorities.